gillysayres/Meetadoc/README.md

 ## How to run this project?
 After downloading this project, run `rails db:create db:migrate db:seed`, then`rails s` to start the server.
  - The server will be running on `localhost:3000`
+ - After entering you will need to create a user and then you are set to use the app

 ## Development routine

+**Prepositions**
+As the challenge did not mention if the tool was suppose to be used by several people, I assumed it would be a system for that e.g. a secretary would use it to manage appointments.

 **May 19**